 Clinical placements are arranged for you in NHS hospitals in the Yorkshire & Humber region .
-These total up to 10 weeks in Year 1; 15 weeks in Year 2 and 25 weeks in Year 3
+These total up to 10 weeks in Year 1; up to 15 weeks in Year 2 and up to 25 weeks in Year 3

 What you will learn during your placement

 Year 1: You will experience short placements in cardiology and cadio-respiratory departments.
-These placements are 2-4 week blocks, one in early December and one around Easter time.
-You will also spend one day each week during Semester 1, and 2 days during semester 2 on placement.
+These placements are 2-4 week blocks, one usually in December and one usually around Easter time.
+You may also spend time during Semester 1 and semester 2 on placement.
 This sandwiching of placement with academic study will give you the proven advantage of enhanced learning, putting theory learnt in lectures into practice immediately.

 Year 2: You will concentrate on cardiac physiology practice using the same sandwiching method of theory and practice.
-You will develop your skills during 15 weeks of practice development and clinical placement.
-Two days a week you will be on clinical placements throughout both Semester 1 and 2, plus block clinical placements in December, March/April and June.
+You will develop your skills during up to 15 weeks of practice development and clinical placement.
+Usually two days a week you will be on clinical placements throughout both Semester 1 and 2, plus block clinical placements often in December, March/April and June.

-Year 3: During Semester 1 you will spend two days a week on placement finishing with a 2 week block placement in early December.
-You will spend the whole of Semester 2 on clinical placement (with one day as a study day).
+Year 3: During Semester 1 you may spend two days a week on placement finishing with a 2 week block placement in early December.
+Usually you will spend the whole of Semester 2 on clinical placement (with one day as a study day).
 By the end of Year 3 you will have gained the experience and qualification necessary to secure a Band 5 qualified Cardiac Physiologist job.